-The Parque Arqueológico do Solstício (Solstice Archaeological Park) is an archaeological park located in Amapá state, Brazil, near the city of Calçoene.
-The site contains a megalithic stone circle, colloquially known as the Amazon Stonehenge.
+The Parque Arqueológico do Solstício (Solstice Archaeological Park) is located in Amapá state, Brazil, near the city of Calçoene.
+The site contains a pre-Columbian megalithic stone circle, colloquially known as the Amazon Stonehenge.

 Parque Arqueológico do Solstício

 The megalithic site consists of 127 blocks of granite, each up to 4 m (13 ft) tall, standing upright in a circle measuring over 30 m (98 ft) in diameter.
-It is located on a hilltop on the bank of the Rego Grande river.
+It is located on a hilltop on the bank of the Rego Grande River.
+Around this megalithic monument, burial sites demonstrate complex rituals with funerary pits.

-After conducting radiocarbon testing and carrying out measurements during the winter solstice at the Rego Grande site, scholars in the field of archaeoastronomy determined that an indigenous culture arranged the megaliths into an astronomical observatory about 1,000 years ago, or five centuries before the European conquest of the Americas began.
+After conducting radiocarbon testing and carrying out measurements during the winter solstice at the Rego Grande site, scholars in the field of archaeoastronomy determined that an indigenous culture arranged the megaliths into an astronomical observatory between 1,000 - 2,000 years ago, or at least five centuries before the European conquest of the Americas began.

 Archaeologists theorize that the site, referred to in academic sources as AP-CA-18, was built by indigenous peoples for astronomical, ceremonial, or burial purposes and likely a combination.
 The function of this archaeoastronomical site is unknown, much like other sites such as Stonehenge, a much older site in Great Britain.